saeed-anwar/saeed-anwar.github.io/index.md

 <div style="text-align: justify; display: block; margin-right: auto;">

-I have joined the University of Western Australia (UWA) as Senior Lecturer (US Associate Professor).
-I am also visiting scientist at CSIRO and honorary faculty at the Australian National Univeristy (ANU).
+I am a Senior Lecturer (US Associate Professor) at the University of Western Australia (UWA).
+I am also a visiting scientist at the CSIRO and an honorary faculty member at the Australian National University (ANU).

-<br><strong>In academia</strong>, I was a adjunct assistant professor at the University of Canberra (UC) and Visiting Fellow at the University of Technology Sydney (UTS), an assistant professor at King Fahad University of Petroleum & Minerals (KFUPM).
+<br><strong>In academia</strong>, I was an adjunct assistant professor at the University of Canberra (UC), a Visiting Fellow at the University of Technology Sydney (UTS), an assistant professor at King Fahad University of Petroleum & Minerals (KFUPM).
 I also served at the National University of Computer and Emerging Sciences (NUCES) and Ghulam Ishaq Khan Institute of Engineering Sciences and Technology (GIKI).

 <br><strong>In industry</strong>, I was a Research Scientist at Data61, Commonwealth Scientific and Industrial Research Organisation (CSIRO).
 I was a fellow at SDAIA's Joint Research Center of AI (JRCAI).
 Moreover, I was involved in various projects with National ICT Australia (NICTA).
-Before, I worked on a medical-related project with Toshiba Medical Visualization Systems Europe (TMVSE) in Scotland and simulated sonar sensors for transparent object detection at Pal Robotics, Barcelona.
+Previously, I worked on a medical-related project with Toshiba Medical Visualization Systems Europe (TMVSE) in Scotland, where I simulated sonar sensors for transparent object detection at Pal Robotics in Barcelona.

 <h2>
 <a id="Biography-page" class="anchor" href="#biography-pages" aria-hidden="true"><span class="octicon octicon-link"></span></a>Education</h2>
 <div style="text-align: justify; display: block; margin-right: auto;">
 <p>
-<br><strong>2014/05 - 2018/04</strong>, I hold a PhD from the Australian National University, where I studied at the College of Engineering & Computer Science.
-I conducted doctoral research within the Computer Vision Research Group (CVRG) at Data61 (previously known as NICTA), CSIRO. <br>
-<br><strong>2010/09 - 2012/08</strong>, Prior to my PhD, I pursued a Master's degree in Computer Vision and Robotics (Vibot) through a collaborative program involving the Heriot-Watt University, the University of Girona and the University of Bourgogne. <br>
-<br><strong>2004/09 - 2008/08</strong>,  My academic journey began with a Bachelor of Science in Computer Systems Engineering from the University of Engineering and Technology (UET), Peshawar. <br>
+I hold a PhD from the Australian National University, where I studied at the College of Engineering & Computer Science.
+I conducted doctoral research within the Computer Vision Research Group (CVRG) at Data61 (previously known as NICTA), CSIRO.
+Prior to my PhD, I pursued a Master's degree in Computer Vision and Robotics (Vibot) through a collaborative program involving Heriot-Watt University, the University of Girona, and the University of Bourgogne.
+My academic journey began with a Bachelor of Science in Computer Systems Engineering from the University of Engineering and Technology (UET), KPK.

 <hr />
 </p>